akarve/bipsea/README.md

 This is **BETA SOFTWARE**.
 Use it at your own risk.

-Please carefully test and ensure that generated seeds work as desired before securing large quantities of coin to it.
+Please carefully test and ensure that generated seeds work as desired before trusting large quantities of coin to its output.

+Or, better yet, read the code and see if you think it's correct (*pull requests welcome*).

 ## Why another mnemonic generator?